BLUE HORIZON, BOOK 4

-“Doc, that’s mean-spirited!” the koala said in disapproval.
+“That’s mean-spirited!” the koala said in disapproval.

 Jerry shook his head.
 “No, Justy, the alcohol nullifier also inhibits the medication for his arm.
 Between a hangover and a broken arm, I’m sure he would take the hangover.”

 “Well, I suppose,” Justy said with a frown.
-He wasn’t entirely convinced by the doctor’s explanation.
+He wasn’t entirely convinced with the doctor’s explanation.
 Jerry and Damien had often argued about the load master’s drinking, with the physician usually losing the arguments.

 “He chose to drink on the job,” Jerry said, “so he chose to accept its after-effects as well.”
 He fell silent for a moment, and then added, “If he ever drinks while he’s on bridge duty, we could all be in trouble.”